awais416/Logo-Extraction/README.md

 # Logo-Extraction
 To extract logo from video frames or image given training logo images.
-The algorithm using Match filtering
+The algorithm uses Match filtering